godanaemiru/lynnug.github.io/_posts/2014-10-27-Intro-to-TDD-python.md

 * assertIsInstance(a, TYPE) - check that a is of type "TYPE"
 * assertRaises(ERROR, a, args) - check that when a is called with args that it raises ERROR

-##Next pip install nose which is a python unit testing package
+##Next pip install nose

+nose is python unit testing package
 ##Next Example

 {% highlight python linenos %}
 #calculator.py